JustinJZhang/AnatomySAM/README.md

 # AnatomySAM

-This is the repository for the paper "Anatomy-embedded Multimodal Segmentation Imitating Real-world Medical Imaging Process".
+This is the repository for the paper "Anatomy-embedded Multimodal Segmentation Emulating Real-world Medical Imaging Process".
 The code will be publicly available once the paper is accepted for publication.

 - [ ] **Model**
+- [ ] **Loss Functions**
 - [ ] **Inference**
 - [ ] **Training**
 - [ ] **Modality Library**